-Michigan Tech's American Indian Science & Engineering Society Annual Powwow
+Tech American Indian Science and Engineering Society

-Luncheon at the Rosza Atrium
+Luncheon at the Rozsa Atrium

-Luncheon at the Rosza Atrium
+Luncheon at the Rozsa Atrium

-The Speakers' Forum was held in Rozsa Center for the Performing Arts on Friday October 26, with a luncheon at the Rosza Atrium.
+The Speakers' Forum was held in Rozsa Center for the Performing Arts on Friday October 26, with a luncheon at the Rozsa Atrium.
 The Spirit of the Harvest Powwow took place Saturday, Oct.
 27, at the Gates Tennis center.

-This event is sponsored by Michigan Tech Educational Opportunity Michigan Tech Outreach & Multi-Ethnic Programs: Native American Outreach, Undergraduate Student Government, the Chrysler Foundation, Michigan Tech AISES and the Keweenaw Bay Indian Community.
+Tech Outreach and Multi-Ethnic Program, Undergraduate Student Government, the Chrysler Foundation, Michigan Tech AISES and the Keweenaw Bay Indian Community.

 Speakers included: